 1. Start the communication process early.

-You’ll want to start talking about the expectations and rules that you have for each other right away.
-Who will be responsible for taking the trash out or the other chores that need to get done?
+You’ll want to start talking about the expectations and rules you have for each other right away.
+For example, who will be responsible for taking the trash out or the other chores that need to get done?
 What bills are your responsibility, and what ones will your partner pay?

 If you can continue communicating from a respectful place, you’ll find that cohabitation can be a wonderful experience.